The best Sony portrait lenses

 |

-The Sigma 85mm f/1.4 DG DN Art is one of the best 85mm lenses currently available for a full-frame Sony camera.
+The Sigma 85mm f/1.4 DG DN Art remains one of the best 85mm lenses available for full-frame Sony cameras.
 This weather-sealed lens is an improved version of its predecessor.
-It is a high quality and quite compact lens.
+It is a high-quality lens that remains fairly compact.
 It is also lighter and shorter than the Sony 85mm f/1.4 GM.

 The build quality is excellent.
 It has a manual focus ring and an aperture ring.
-A new feature is that the aperture can be locked with a button.
+One useful detail is the aperture lock button.
 There is also an 11-blade aperture, which produces a nice bokeh effect.
-Opinions on the autofocus speak for themselves: it is considered to be the best, superior to the GM.
+Feedback on the autofocus speaks for itself: it is considered to be the best, superior to the GM.
 In terms of performance, the image quality at full aperture is remarkable, from the center to the edges.
-The only way to improve it is to go closer to f/2.
+Stopping down toward f/2 improves it even further.
 Finally, there are some flaws such as vignetting and distortion, but these can be completely corrected in post-production.

 As you can see, I think this is the best lens on the market.
-It’s simple, it has everything: exceptional image quality, quality bokeh, all in a fairly compact format.
+Simply put, it has almost everything: exceptional image quality, beautiful bokeh, all in a fairly compact format.
 What’s more, this Sigma is almost half the price of the Sony FE 85mm f/1.4 GM.
-Suffice it to say, if you want high quality, it’s clearly a good deal!
+In other words, if you want high quality, it’s clearly a good deal!

 Samyang 75mm f/1.8 FE AF